LeahStories/leahstories.github.io/about.markdown

 ---

-I have always have the dream in the back of my head of becoming a writer.
+I have always had the dream in the back of my head of becoming a writer.

 As unlikely as this may seem, it is still one of my dearest dream.